Nepal Saṃvat and

 ] Thus, for our study, it becomes highly important to pay attention to the time difference between the cow-related festivals of the autumn and the rainy season.

-Note that Sāpūjā (cow worship) and Hmapūjā ritual of the New Year’s Day take place in the autumn, approximately 290 days before the procession of cows (Sāyā) of the rainy season.
-This time period is in harmony with the autumnal release of a bull (vṛṣotsarga
+Because Sāpūjā (cow worship) and Hmapūjā ritual of the New Year’s Day take place in the autumn, approximately 290 days before the procession of cows (Sāyā) of the rainy season, this time period is indeed in harmony with the autumnal release of a bull (vṛṣotsarga

 ) and the end of the saṃvatsara